Alonixs/cycle-diffusion-group12/blogpost.md

--   _Introduction: An analysis of the paper and its key components.
-Think about it as a nicely formatted review as you would see on OpenReview.net.
-It should contain one paragraph of related work as well._
--   _Exposition of its weaknesses/strengths/potential which triggered your group to come up with a response._
--   _Describe your novel contribution._
--   _Results of your work (link that part with the code in the jupyter notebook)_
--   _Conclude_
--   _Close the notebook with a description of each student's contribution._

 # Introduction:
-Our research project aims to investigate the paper "Unifying Diffusion Models’ Latent Space, With Applications To Cyclediffusion And Guidance", written by Wu & De la Torre (2022).
+Our research project aims to investigate the paper "Unifying Diffusion Models’ Latent Space, With Applications To Cyclediffusion And Guidance"  ([Wu & De la Torre, 2022](https://arxiv.org/abs/2210.05559)).
 This paper proposes an alternative approach to the formulation of the latent space in diffusion models, which are instrumental in generative modeling, particularly in text-to-image models.
 Rather than using a sequence of gradually denoised images as the latent code, the authors propose using a Gaussian formulation, similar to the latent space used in Generative Adversarial Networks (GANs), Variational Autoencoders (VAEs), and normalizing flows.
 They also propose a DPM-Encoder, which can map images to this latent space.

 The paper presents two main findings from this new formulation.
 First, they observe that a common latent space appears when two diffusion models are independently trained on related domains.
 This led to the proposal of CycleDiffusion, a method for unpaired image-to-image translation.
 In experiments, CycleDiffusion outperformed previous methods based on GANs or diffusion models.
 When applied to large-scale text-to-image diffusion models, CycleDiffusion enabled the creation of zero-shot image-to-image editors.